This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for surgery:

 Your healthcare provider will tell you how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you which medicines to take or not take on the day of surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you which medicines to take or not take on the day of surgery.
 Arrange to have someone drive you home after surgery.
 You may get antibiotics before surgery to prevent an infection.
 Tell your healthcare provider if you have ever had an allergic reaction to antibiotics.

 What will happen during surgery: